Lab 07 – Non-parametric tests & Chi-squared tests

 Conclusions

-Based on the p-value, do we accept or reject the null hypothesis?
+Based on the p-value, do we retain or reject the null hypothesis?

 Click here to view answer